MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/projectoperator.md

 | *ColumnName* | string | | Name of column to appear in the output. |
 | *Expression* | string | | Scalar expression to perform over the input. |

+* Either *ColumnName* or *Expression* must be specified.
+* If there is no *Expression*, then a column of *ColumnName* must appear in the input.
+* If *ColumnName* is omitted, the output column name of *Expression* will be automatically generated.
-Either *ColumnName* or *Expression* must be specified.
-If there is no *Expression*, then a column of *ColumnName* must appear in the input.
-If *Expression* returns more than one column, a list of column names can be specified in parentheses.
+* If *Expression* returns more than one column, a list of column names can be specified in parentheses.
 If a list of the column names is not specified, all *Expression*'s output columns with generated names will be added to the output.
-If *ColumnName* is omitted, the output column name of *Expression* will be automatically generated.

 > [!NOTE]
 > It is possible but not recommended to return a new calculated column with the same name as an existing column in the input.